- J.D., University of Detroit-Mercy School of Law, 1992

 Professional Affiliations, Community Activities and Honors

 Mr. Koryto is admitted for practice before the U.S. Supreme Court, the U.S. 6th Circuit Court of Appeals, and the State and Federal Courts of Michigan.
 He is a member of the American Bar Association, the State Bar of Michigan, the Kalamazoo County Bar Association, and the American Immigration Lawyers Association.

-Mr. Koryto was the chair of Miller Johnson’s employment and labor section.
-He is also the chair of the firm’s immigration practice group and vice chair of the international employment practice group.
-Mr. Koryto also served as the Administrative Member for the Kalamazoo office.
+Mr. Koryto is the co-chair of both the firm’s immigration practice group and international employment practice group.
+He is a former chair of Miller Johnson’s employment and labor section and also served as the Administrative Member for the Kalamazoo office.

 He is listed in “The Best Lawyers in America®” for Immigration and Employment Law – Management.